tsahilevi/webrtc-missing-codelab/README.md

+# Read-only repository
+The github repository is archived to make it read-only.
+Please ask questions in the course slack channel.

 # WebRTC - the missing codelab
 The WebRTC samples have been a useful place to demonstrate the best practices for WebRTC code.
 However, these samples have been